 There is a definite advantage to knowing the date of a person’s passing in advance.
 Instead of a wake afterwards, Mum decided she’d rather have a gathering of her friends in her room on the day before she passed.
 Sharing memories is a lot nicer with the person still present.
 However, it was disappointing to see how many friends refused to come because they could not reconcile themselves with Mum’s decision.
 On a happier note, though, I was able to spend the last day and night with Mum in her room.
 We had a lovely time together, and I will cherish that night for as long as I live.

-Tom and Elaine's son, John, with his grandmother, Renate.
+Thomas and Elaine's eldest, John, with his grandma Renate.

 On the morning of her passing, my wife and sons joined us, along with a personal care worker who had become a true friend to my mum over the years.
 We had another nice visit and some breakfast with Mum, and our youngest son, Paul, sang her a song.
 (She never once missed one of Paul's recitals and this would be the last time he could sing for my mum.)
 At nine o’clock, the doctor joined us and began his preparations.
 He was unbelievably kind and respectful.
 After we all said our goodbyes, we held Mum’s hands, and the doctor asked her one more time if she was certain that she wanted to proceed.